 \begin{remark} The theorem presents two properties of the block prior $\bar{\Pi}$.
 Property (\ref{eq:KL}) says the prior gives sufficient mass near the true signal $ f_{0}$.
-This is also recognized as the K-L condition once the Kullback-Leibler divergence is upper bounded by the $l^{2}$-norm in the support of the prior.
+This is also recognized as the K--L condition once the Kullback--Leibler divergence is upper bounded by the $l^{2}$-norm in the support of the prior.
 Property (\ref{eq:sieve}) says the prior concentrates on the effective dimension of the true signal $f_{0}$ automatically.
 In Bayesian nonparametric theory, a testing argument is needed to prove posterior contraction rate.
 Such test can be established on a sieve receiving most of the prior mass.
 In (\ref{eq:sieve}), the set $\mathcal{F} _{n}$ can be used as such a sieve. \end{remark}

-\begin{remark} When the smoothness $\alpha $ is known, a well-known prior $\Pi _{\alpha }=\bigotimes_{j=1}^{\infty }N(0,j^{-2\alpha -1})$ is used in the literature.
+\begin{remark} When the smoothness $\alpha$ is known, a well-known prior $\Pi _{\alpha }=\bigotimes_{j=1}^{\infty}N(0,j^{-2\alpha-1})$ is used in the literature.
 It can be shown that this prior satisfies (\ref{eq:KL}).
-The block prior $ \bar{\Pi}$ satisfies (\ref{eq:KL}) and (\ref{eq:sieve}), and it does not depend on the smoothness $\alpha $.
-Thus it is fully adaptive. \end{remark}
+The block prior $ \bar{\Pi}$ satisfies (\ref{eq:KL}) and (\ref{eq:sieve}), and it does not depend on the smoothness $\alpha$.
+Thus, it is fully adaptive. \end{remark}

-We claim that the mixing density class $\mathcal{G}$ is not empty by presenting an example (Figure \ref{figPrior}).
+We claim that the mixing density class $\mathcal{G}$ is not empty by presenting an example (Figure~\ref{figPrior}):

 The value of $T_{k}$ is specified as